 When we have less time for preparing food at home, such as preparing our lunch in the morning our only way to have a good meal is food courts if you work near one.
 During the pre-Covid days, food courts have been one of the most convenient sources of food for many Australians working in cities or shopping centres.
 However, the restrictions by the Federal Government on dining in food courts had them closed for a period, then later reopened with reduced capacity due to the risk of getting the virus.
 This in turn makes food courts less safe given the dangers imposed by being in contact with other people and the fact that the tables are usually filthy.
 As social distancing is now a responsibility of everyone, most Australians have their food on takeaway through drive-thrus.

-The growth in the Australian food industry made a way for new innovations to keep up with the rise of demand for takeaway orders and drive-thrus.
+The growth in the Australian food industry made way for new innovations to keep up with the rise of demand for takeaway orders and drive-thrus.
 In a report published by Mordor Intelligence, over 50 million meals are made per week in Australia and fast-food companies have to always keep up with the growing demand.
-Like any other fast-food chain, food courts are now getting into the action by implementing a sales strategy that is suitable for consumers and businesses as well.
+Like any other fast-food chain, food courts are now getting into action by implementing a sales strategy that is suitable for consumers and businesses as well.
 Fast-food chains and several businesses are now partnering up to be able to provide Australians with more options when doing takeaway.
 Imagine going into a single drive-thru, it would be a hassle ordering a single food and going to another just to get something for dessert.
 This may sound funny but it is actually real.
 The more travel time we do just to satisfy our appetite, the more hassle it gets; getting to line up all over again is just something we can barely stand.

 What are Ghost & Cloud Kitchens?

-Considering the growing market, fast-food chains are also incorporating ghost kitchens to alleviate the growing demands for pick up food.
+Considering the growing market, fast-food chains are also incorporating ghost kitchens to alleviate the growing demand for pick-up food.
 Ghost kitchens (or Cloud Kitchens) are restaurants with no physical storefront and just need food delivery applications like GrubHub, Menulog, Deliveroo or UberEats to reach out to their clients.
 Fast-food workers from different restaurants may be able to partner up by operating in a commercial and centralised kitchen to save space, costs, and even leases compared to having a physical store; there will also be no need to go through long processes just to get the permits.
 People may not be able to visit a restaurant, but ghost kitchens can actually produce a ton of items and services and focus on mass production.
 The strategy can make the food business produce more without having more costs.

-Evidently, drive-thrus and ghost kitchens strategies are mutually beneficial to food business owners and consumers as a whole.
-The benefits and innovation of both concepts are now even more understandable in the advent of the CoViD-19 pandemic.
+Evidently, drive-thrus and ghost kitchen strategies are mutually beneficial to food business owners and consumers as a whole.
+The benefits and innovation of both concepts are now even more understandable in the advent of the Covid-19 pandemic.
 For most customers, convenience has always been the main reason why they choose to go into drive-thrus or prefer food delivery services.
 The drive-thru and ghost kitchen system is something we all would love as ordering food delivery from multiple locations would cost less in delivery fees.

 Another reason why drive-thru food courts and ghost kitchens are beneficial is the greater probability of the increase in the number of orders on any given day.
 When drive-thrus are very fast and efficient, there will be a quick turnover of people lining in and going out of fast-food drive-thrus.
 This means that businesses will be able to maximize their dine-in services to serve takeaway orders as Australians are now opting for a faster transaction rather than staying in the fast-food business’ premises.
 Expanding drive-thrus and having ghost kitchens may be the next big thing to increase revenue.
 Both strategies can also reduce operating expenses and just require efficient and fast food preparation to satisfy customers.